Sundae2608/BattleSimulation/src/configs/whole_configs/README.md

 * Surface config

 This is quite unsustainable in the long-term.
-The goal should be that all config reside in one single .json file, and use our JSONReader library
+The goal should be that all config reside in one single .json file, and use our JSONReader library.
+This way, config is easily copiable and transferable.